List of Stranger Things characters: Steve Harrington

 Steve Harrington, who is referred to as Steve "The Hair" Harrington, is a popular student at school.
-He tries to develop a relationship with Nancy and bullies Jonathan, though he comes to regret this.
+He tries to develop a relationship with Nancy and bullies Jonathan, though he later comes to regret this.

 Keery was promoted to series regular from the second season onwards, after recurring in the first.
 Steve then played a more prominent role, developing a brotherly relationship with Dustin, and becoming a self-described babysitter for the main group of kids.
 Steve is the owner of what the friends call "The Bat", a baseball bat with multiple large nails driven into the head of it, made by Jonathan to fight the Demogorgon.
 Steve uses the bat to fight off a pack of adolescent Demogorgons that attack Hawkins in the second season.

 In season three, Steve works at Starcourt Mall at Scoops Ahoy with Robin Buckley.
 He, Robin and Dustin discover a secret Russian base under Starcourt Mall, where soon later Erica joins.
-Steve along with Robin is later imprisoned by the Russians.
-He admits to having a crush on Robin, but is rejected soon after learning that Robin is lesbian.
+Steve, along with Robin, is later imprisoned by the Russians.
+He admits to having a crush on Robin but is rejected soon after learning that Robin is a lesbian.

 In season four, Steve continues working with Robin at the local video store.
 He teams up with Robin, Nancy, Dustin, Max, and Lucas for much of the season, investigating the Creel house to search for and learn about Vecna, and also locating Eddie.
 After they discover a new gate to the Upside Down in a lake, Steve dives down to investigate and is pulled through, but eventually makes it back with Nancy, Robin, and Eddie after they follow him in.
 During the final plan to defeat Vecna, Steve returns to the Creel house in the Upside Down with Nancy and Robin to kill Vecna, and the three succeed in severely maiming him with Molotov cocktails before he escapes.
-Vecna's plan nonetheless succeeds, and Steve, Robin and Dustin volunteer to help townsfolk affected by the "earthquake" created by Vecna's gates.
+Vecna's plan nonetheless succeeds, and Steve, Robin, and Dustin volunteer to help townsfolk affected by the "earthquake" created by Vecna's gates.